MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-sync-issues.md

 # Troubleshoot Microsoft Edge sync issues

-This article provides troubleshooting steps for the most commonly encountered sync issues, along with the recommended tools for gathering the logs needed for troubleshooting.
+This article provides troubleshooting steps for the most commonly encountered sync issues.
+It also includes the recommended tools for gathering the logs needed for troubleshooting.

+> [!NOTE]
+> Applies to Microsoft Edge version 77 and above unless otherwise noted.

 ## Overview